jgibbons-cp/java-goof/README.md

    click the link for 'Upload Files' and upload zip-slip-datadog_example.zip Now click 'My Files' and you will see `root_of_repo/public` and one file, good.txt.
 The new native2ascii binary will overwrite the Java binary by traversing the host directory structure outside of the upload (public) directory.
+This is possible because we changed the owner of the file with the last exploit.
    Now add another todo and you will see Gotcha! instead of your todo as we have executed code using our binary in the the webapp.
 The code that is exploited is in todolist-core/src/main/java/io/github/todolist/core/domain/Todo.java